Daphron/wallpaper-manager/README.md

 ##What can it do?
 * Display a rotating series of wallpapers
 * Allows you to weight the likelyhood of seeing certain wallpapers by weight
-* Automatically download new wallpapers from image subreddits
+* Automatically download new wallpapers from image subreddits (not currently supported/working)

 ##How to use
 In order to display a random new wallpaper each 15 minutes run: